Canon M100 vs Fujifilm X-Pro2

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M100 and the X-Pro2 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the M100 followed on from the Canon M10.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M100 or the Fujifilm X-Pro2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.